Monthly Cat Health Check Routine

 The Monthly Check: Head to Tail

-Pick a time when your cat is relaxed — after a meal or a play session works well.
-Keep treats nearby for positive associations.
+Pick a time when your cat is relaxed.
+After a meal or a play session works well, and treats nearby keep the associations positive.
 If your cat resists any area, note it and try again tomorrow.
-Forcing it creates stress for both of you.
+Forcing it creates stress for both of you, and then next month's check gets harder.

 Eyes